mike-haynes2/mike-haynes2.github.io/_pages/cv.md

 {% include base_path %}

-I work as a graduate research assistant of the MOSS group (https://svensimon.gatech.edu/) for Dr. Sven Simon at Georgia Tech in the city of Atlanta.
+I work as a graduate research assistant of the [MOSS group](https://svensimon.gatech.edu/) for Dr. Sven Simon at Georgia Tech in the city of Atlanta.

 My CV can be found [here](http://mike-haynes2.github.io/files/Haynes_CV.pdf)

-For further inquiries, please contact me by email.
+For any further professional (or personal) inquiries, please contact me by email.